-Two criteria are applied for assessing impacts on land/water use:
+Three criteria are applied for assessing impacts on land/water use:

-- 1. Consistency with current or documented planned land/water use - 2.
+- 1. Consistency with Farmland Protection Policy Act (FPPA) of 1981 (not applicable to submerged lands) - 2.
+Consistency with current or documented planned land/water use - 3.
 Restrictions on access due to changes in land use on federally-controlled lands